KestrelComputer/kestrel-3-users-guide/manuscript/chapter-2.md

 At this point, confirm that the cursor keys still work.
 Then, press the spacebar.
 You should get a worldly greeting!

 Now that we have the spacebar functionality activated, let's make it do something useful.
 We know that we want to *toggle* a bit, which just screams for using `XOR` again, just like we did when drawing and erasing the cursor.
-Thus, if we're given a memory address for a byte in a glyph, we can affect one of its bits like so (don't type this in; I'm merely illustrating here):
+Thus, if we're given a memory address for a byte in a glyph, we can affect one of its bits like so:

     : flip ( a m - ) OVER C@ XOR SWAP C! ;